afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 messages sent by the miners and determine balance of each wallet and whether a person A transferred Bitcoins to a person B.

-In order for this to work consistently the major idea of Bitcoins is that honest participants overpower crooked miners.
+In order for this to work consistently the innovative idea of Bitcoins is that honest participants overpower crooked miners.
 In my analogy dishonest miners need to be able to crack the email accounts faster then the rest in order to construct the longest line.
 However, they are outnumbered by honest